-IG2.61 (FRS 27.12, SORP 259, 260) Assets created by reinsurance transactions shall be measured on a basis consistent with the measurement of the related liability, so that the net amount reflects the exposure of the entity.
+IG2.61 Assets created by reinsurance transactions should be measured on a basis consistent with the measurement of the related liability, so that the net amount reflects the exposure of the entity.
 Changing the measurement of the liability may therefore give rise to a change in the related reinsurance asset.
 An exception to this paragraph is where a provision is made for any shortfall in value (eg any anticipated inability on the part of the reinsurer to meet its obligations to the cedant, when they are expected to fall due).